Status of Gibraltar: Isthmus

 The territory of Gibraltar contains an 800 m section of the isthmus that links the Rock with Spain.
 It is argued by Spain that this section of the isthmus was never ceded by Spain; rather, it was gradually occupied de facto by the British.

 The growth of Gibraltar onto the southern half of the isthmus began with the construction of two forts in the northernmost part of the ceded territory.
 In 1815, Gibraltar suffered a yellow fever epidemic.
 This led to a Spanish concession so a temporary quarantine health camp could be built on the isthmus.
 After the plague was over, the British did not remove the camp.
-In 1854, a new epidemic prompted more health camps, which eventually gained Gibraltar these extra 800 metres of land.
-The occupation of the isthmus culminated in 1938-1939 with the construction of the aerodrome during the Spanish civil war.
+In 1854, a new epidemic prompted more health camps, which eventually gained Gibraltar these extra 800 metres (½ mile) of land.
+The occupation of the isthmus culminated in 1938–1939 with the construction of the aerodrome during the Spanish Civil War.

 The Treaty of Utrecht did not mention British sovereignty over Gibraltar beyond the fortified perimeter of the town as it was in 1713.
 However the Treaty ceded the town "together with the port, fortifications, and forts thereunto belonging", which included several forts along the line of the current frontier.
 The United Kingdom further claims title to the southern half of the isthmus based on continuous possession over a long period.

 The territory north of the current border had been occupied by Spain in the 1730s, during the construction of the so-called Spanish Lines or more properly Lines of Contravallation of Gibraltar.